How to Cook Rice

 Wild rice: Use 3 cups liquid to 1 cup rice.
 Bring the liquid to a boil, reduce the heat, and simmer for 45 minutes.
 Let stand, covered, for 10 minutes before serving.
 More: Recipes for wild rice.

 Sushi rice: Use 1¼ cups water to 1 cup rice.
 Bring short grain rice to a boil and reduce heat, covering for 20 minutes.
 Once the water has been absorbed, the rice is seasoned with a mixture of sweetened vinegar, which is carefully mixed in as the rice cools.
 In traditional Japanese kitchens, one cook fans the rice while another stirs.
 The result is a slightly sticky rice that's the foundation for raw fish or vegetables.
-More: Get tips to make perfect sushi rice at home.
+Learn how to make perfect sushi rice at home.

 Did You Know?